PhilipPartsch/Howto-Sphinx/docs/architecture-examples.rst

 **************************

 It is possible to use `needarch`_ and `needuml`_ in Sphinx-Needs `template`_.
-You can set the template explicite in the need element itself or over `needs_global_options`_.
+You can set the template explicit in the need element itself or over `needs_global_options`_.

 Within this file we currently set generic views on needs elements of type comp.
 This is been done with a `needs_global_options`_ configuration within `metamodel.py`.